 You’ll find plenty of green spaces but if you’re looking for the best parks in Richmond Hill, this list will breakdown which ones are must-visit to get away from the noisy crowds of the inner city.

-9 Best Parks in Richmond Hill
+9 Of The Best Parks in Richmond Hill

 Urban planning plays a big role in why you’ll find so much green space in Richmond Hill.
 Another reason for its beauty is the Oak ridges Moraine which adds its own unique element to the region.